iamdurga/iamdurga.github.io/_posts/2021-2-25-code-to-find-composite-and-prime copy.md

 My basic concept is I make a function name as prime or composite which take a testing number, if we call function then we can get desire result.

 ## In Python
-Here I tried to write a function that has the name `prime_or_composite` which can take n as a testing number.
+Here I tried to write a function named `prime_or_composite`, which takes \( n \) as the testing number.
 Initialize factors as zero.
-We apply for loop from range 1 to number divided by 2 + 1 times.
-We checked if a given number is divisible by the iteration variable.
-If the iteration variable divides the number and is greater than 2 then it prints that number as composite otherwise prints number as prime.
+We apply a for loop from the range 1 to \( \frac{number}{2} + 1 \).
+We check if the given number is divisible by the iteration variable.
+If the iteration variable divides the number and the count of factors is greater than 2, then it prints that the number is composite; otherwise, it prints that the number is prime.

 ```python
 def prime_or_composite(n):